emoncms/task/readme.md

 An emonCMS module that allows to create Process Lists that get triggered at specific times (aka Tasks).
 It consist in an UI accessible through emonCMS and a cron task that run the task that are due.

+## Installation
+As any other module: clone this repository in the Modules directory of your emonCMS installation and update database.
+You also need to update your emonCMS from here: [emonCMS task module support](https://github.com/carboncoop/emoncms/tree/task_module_support)

 ## Features
 - Create tasks
 - Specify frequency for running the task: only once, once a month or every certain number of weeks, days, hours or minutes